 When it comes to thriller movies, there is no place in the world that could beat the South Korean Film Industry.
 If Hollywood is famous for its technology and casting, whereas Bollywood boasts about the stardom and entertainment quotient, the South Korean film industry triumphs at producing some quality suspense thriller movies for the masses today with their realistic approach.

-The quality of their thriller films can be assessed by the number of countries, these movies are released after being dubbed into their native languages.
+The quality of South Korean thriller Movies can be assessed by the number of countries, these movies are released after being dubbed into their native languages.
 Such a stint couldn’t have been possible if the South Korean film industry was still kept under the state regulations, however, all that changed after the first fully non-government funded movie, Marriage Story, released in 1992.

 But, it was after the release of the 1999 spy thriller film Shiri, which sold, even more, tickets than Titanic in South Korea that year, the South Korean film fraternity flourished and prospered to reach the stage that they are today.
 Today, filmmakers from Hollywood and Bollywood are getting inspired by the quality movies produced in South Korea.
 Most of these movies are either officially remade or partially taken as an inspiration to produce several movies in both Hollywood and Bollywood cinema.

-So, if you are still unaware of some of the best suspense thriller movies of all time, then take a look at the following:
+So, if you are still unaware of some of the best suspense thriller Films of all time, then take a look at the following:

-Best South Korean Suspense or Crime Thriller Movies of All Time:
+Best South Korean Thriller Movies of All Time: